 A router is one of the most versatile of woodworking tools.
 Add a good router bit set and you can cut, trim, joint, and create an enormous range of decorative shapes in hardwood, softwood, and composites.
 There are also specialist router sets, making it quick and easy to do jobs like cutting recesses for cabinet and door hinges, or even making the doors themselves.

 With so much potential variation, it’s hardly surprising that the choice of router bit sets can be bewildering.
 There’s size to consider, material and manufacturing quality, profile, bits with bearing guides, and replaceable cutter blades.

 It’s just the kind of challenge BestReviews likes to tackle!
 We’ve been hard at work checking out what’s available and putting together a comprehensive resource to help you pick the right router bit set for your needs.
-Our recommendations highlight some of the most popular sets in terms of price and performance, and in the following guide, we look at all the elements you need to consider in more detail.
+In the following guide, we look at all the elements you need to consider in more detail.

 Router bits are defined by shank size, either 1/4 inch or 1/2 inch.
 If you have a 1/4-inch router, you can only use the smaller size.
 If you have a 1/2-inch model, you can get an adapter so you can use 1/4-inch bits as well, which is useful if you want to do particularly delicate work and a suitable 1/2-inch cutter isn’t readily available.

 Tool quality is difficult to assess at a glance, and it’s easy to think that a comparatively large cutting edge would be preferred.
 In fact, the opposite is generally true.
 A large body and comparatively small cutting surface means there’s lots of stability in the router bit.
 That means reduced vibration, which in turn results in a better finish.
 For the occasional home woodworker, that may not be important.
 For the fastidious enthusiast and the professional, it’s an important difference.